azrazainol/RegularShow_HumourAnalysis/README.md

 # Results and Findings

-The output or results of this project can be retreived from the 'output_files' folder.
+The output or results of this project can be retreived from the output files folder.

 First is the sentiment and emotion classification analysis.